 This course shall examine the political, economic and ethical intersections of race, science, and medicine from the period of slavery to 21st century DNA sampling.
-It shall explore black identity in medicine especially, the ways sub-Saharan African diversitv genetic has intensified biotechnology, pharmaceutical, and biomedical research interest in both precolonial and postcolonial research on value of the Black body in medical research.
+It shall explore black identity in medicine especially, the ways sub-Saharan African genetic diversity has intensified biotechnology, pharmaceutical, and biomedical research interest in both pre-colonial and postcolonial research on value of the Black body in medical research.
 Historical forms of racialized exchange and obligations to participate in clinical trials under unequal structures of appropriation shall be discussed.
 The moral dilemmas of Blacks in the Diaspora in integrating with the healthcare system in the West within the broader context of differences in conceptions of illness and wellbeing shall be explored.
-Black experiences within the context of contemporary bioethical challenges of inclusion and consent concerning Africanresearch recruitment and descent participation shall also be discussed.
+Black experiences within the context of contemporary bioethical challenges of inclusion and consent concerning African-descent research recruitment and participation shall also be discussed.